 Email marketing for freelancers and agencies

-Stay top of mind with clients between projects and get more repeat business.
+Stay top of mind between projects and get more repeat business.

 The most successful freelancers and agencies don’t just do great work.
 They stay in touch between projects.
-The feast-or-famine cycle that plagues so many independent professionals often comes down to one simple issue: out of sight, out of mind.
+The feast-or-famine cycle often comes down to one issue: out of sight, out of mind.
 When a past client needs help again, they hire whoever comes to mind first.
-Email marketing ensures that person is you.
+Email marketing makes sure that person is you.

 The challenge for freelancers and agencies

-Freelancing and running a small agency comes with a unique set of challenges that traditional marketing advice doesn’t address.
 You’re not selling a product off a shelf.
 You’re selling your skills, your time, and your reputation.
-That requires a different approach to staying visible.
+That takes a different approach to staying visible.

 Here’s what most freelancers struggle with:

 - The feast-or-famine cycle.
-You’re either overwhelmed with work or desperately looking for the next project.
-There’s rarely a comfortable middle ground.
+You’re either swamped with work or chasing the next project, with little comfortable middle ground.

 - Clients forget about you.
-You deliver a fantastic project, the client is thrilled, and then… silence.
-Six months later, they hire someone else because you simply weren’t on their radar.
+You deliver a great project, the client is thrilled, and then silence.
+Six months later they hire someone else because you weren’t on their radar.

-- Networking is time-consuming.
-Attending events, maintaining a social media presence, and constant outreach all eat into billable hours.
-You need a marketing approach that works in the background.
+- Networking eats billable hours.
+Events, social media, and constant outreach all add up.
+You need marketing that works in the background.

 - Cold outreach feels uncomfortable.
-Most freelancers hate pitching to strangers.
-Reaching out to people who already know and trust you is far more natural and effective.
+Most freelancers hate pitching strangers.
+Reaching out to people who already trust you is far more natural and effective.

 - Referrals are unpredictable.
-Word of mouth is great, but you can’t control when or if it happens.
-You need a way to actively stay visible without being pushy.
+Word of mouth is great, but you can’t control when it happens.
+You need a way to stay visible without being pushy.

-Here’s the thing: it costs almost nothing to stay in touch with past clients.
-And the return is enormous.
-Studies show that acquiring a new client costs 5-7 times more than retaining an existing one.
-Email marketing generates an average of $42 for every $1 spent, and for service businesses like freelancers and agencies, that return can be even higher because a single re-engaged client could mean thousands in project revenue.
+Staying in touch with past clients costs almost nothing, and the return is enormous.
+Acquiring a new client costs 5-7 times more than retaining one.
+Email marketing generates an average of $42 for every $1 spent, and for service businesses the return can be even higher, since a single re-engaged client could mean thousands in project revenue.

 How Minutemailer helps freelancers